mortgage insider author photo

 Another name for the HUD1 is the HUD 1 closing statement or settlement statement.
 Most people in the mortgage industry just call it the “HUD”.
 But that can be confusing for some borrowers.

-I had more than one borrower panic when they heard the word HUD1 closing because they thought they were buying a HUD home.
+When you hear “HUD” you might think that means some HUD home or special HUD financing.
+It’s just the industry lingo for the closing statement.
 It has nothing to do with what kind of mortgage you get or what kind of house you buy.
 Its job is to break out all the money in the transaction and show who paid what and who collected what.

 HUD 1 Closing